tannu295/Sign_language_recognition-/README.md

-Sign recognition  moddel used to classify getsures based on American Sign Language ,
+Sign recognition  model used to classify getsures based on American Sign Language .